fbpx

 Step 1: Have lawn soil tested before sod

 Step 1 is to get a proper soil test done.
-Soil tests are done by local laboratories, universities, and state extension offices.
+Local laboratories, universities, and state extension offices do soil tests.
 These tests are often not much more expensive than the DIY tests at the hardware store, but they are much more reliable.
 If you’re serious enough about your lawn to invest in purchasing sod, be serious enough to invest in a proper laboratory soil test.

 A good soil analysis will include a report of the soil composition, as well as recommendations for amending the soil to make it more conducive to growing a lawn.
 The analysis will tell you exactly which nutrients the soil in your lawn is deficient in.
 Most will even recommend specific amounts of nutrients that should be added to the soil with fertilizer.
 A soil test means you’ll actually know what the lawn soil needs (instead of taking a wild guess).